LiteAVSDK/Player_Flutter/Flutter/docs/点播播放-EN.md

 | url | String | The URL of the video to be played back. |

 #### Playing back via file ID

+**Notice**

+Starting from version 10.7.0, the Licence needs to be set through {@link SuperPlayerPlugin#setGlobalLicense} before it can be played successfully, otherwise the playback will fail (black screen), and it can only be set once globally.
+Live Licence, UGC Licence, and Player Licence can all be used.
+If you have not obtained the above Licence, you can quickly apply for a beta Licence for free To play, the official licence needs to be [purchased](https://cloud.tencent.com/document/product/881/74588#.E8.B4.AD.E4.B9.B0.E5.B9.B6.E6.96 .B0.E5.BB.BA.E6.AD.A3.E5.BC.8F.E7.89.88-license).

 **Description**